 In a winter scene early in the film, a Red-eyed Vireo can be heard singing in the dead of winter in Massachusetts.
 These birds winter in Amazonia, and arrive in Massachusetts in late spring.
 See more »

-Subtle and powerful adaptation of Edith Wharton's novella.
+A satisfactorily uncomfortable adaptation of Edith Wharton's novel.

 Was this review helpful to you?